chef-boneyard/delivery_self_guided_trial/README.md

     * Note: Sometimes the first converge fails on the build nodes run the above step again and it should fix it.
     * Note: For AWS this step creates instances.
-If there are any failures check your aws console for nodes without names.
+If there are any failures check your AWS console for nodes without names.
 These can be removed.

 4. Sanity Check (from inside delivery-cluster)